Metronidazole: Pharmacokinetics

 Oral metronidazole is approximately 80% bioavailable via the gut and peak blood plasma concentrations occur after one to two hours.
 Food may slow down absorption but does not diminish it.
 Of the circulating substance, about 20% is bound to plasma proteins.
 It penetrates well into tissues, the cerebrospinal fluid, the amniotic fluid and breast milk, as well as into abscess cavities.

 About 60% of the metronidazole is metabolized by oxidation to the main metabolite hydroxymetronidazole and a carboxylic acid derivative, and by glucuronidation.
 The metabolites show antibiotic and antiprotozoal activity in vitro.
 Metronidazole and its metabolites are mainly excreted via the kidneys (77%) and to a lesser extent via the faeces (14%).
 The biological half-life of metronidazole in healthy adults is eight hours, in infants during the first two months of their lives about 23 hours, and in premature babies up to 100 hours.

 The biological activity of hydroxymetronidazole is 30% to 65%, and the elimination half-life is longer than that of the parent compound.
 The serum half-life of hydroxymetronidazole after suppository was 10 hours, 19 hours after intravenous infusion, and 11 hours after a tablet.

+Resistance

+Resistance in parasites is found in T. vaginilis, and G. lamblia, but not E. histolytica, and two major methods are observed.
+The first method involves an impaired oxygen scavenging capability that increase the local concentration of oxygen, leading to the decreased activation and increased recycling of metronidazole.
+The second method is associated with lowered levels of pyruvate synthase and ferredoxin, the latter due to the lowered transcription of the ferredoxin gene.
+Strains employing the second method will still respond to a higher dosage of metronidazole.

+Resistance in bacteria is documented in Bacteriodes spp. that resistant to nitroimidazoles including metronidazole.
+In the resistant strains, 5-nitroimidazole reductase is identified as the culprit that actively reduces metronidazole to inactive forms.
+Currently eleven types are identified which are encoded by nimA through nimK respectively.
+The gene is encoded either in the chromosome or the episome.

+Other mechanisms may include reduced drug activation, efflux pumps, altered redox potential and biofilm formation.
+In the recent years it is observed that the resistance to metronidazole is increasingly common, complicating its clinical effectiveness.